zysk/zysk-next/README.md

-# zysk website built using Next.js and tailwind CSS
+# zysk website built using Next.js and tailwind CSS.